11DE784A/11DE784A.github.io/index.markdown

 ## Fun Stuff

 I am currently reading
+_Who Was Shivaji?_ by Govind Pansare.
+I recently finished reading
 _Seeing Like a Feminist_ by Nivedita Menon.
-I recently finished reading
-_The Sapling Cage_ by Margaret Killjoy,
-and
-_Entitled_ by Kate Manne.

-I recently watched _Longlegs_.
+I recently watched _Anora_.

 I recently finished a playthrough of _Signalis_.